Arsalan-Azhar-AI/End-to-end-Machine-Learning-project-with-mlflow/README.md

 	newgrp docker

 # 6. Configure EC2 as self-hosted runner:
-    setting>actions>runner>new self hosted runner> choose os> then run command one by one
+    setting>actions>runner>new self hosted runner> choose os> then run command one by one ->"Go to github -> make copy of your github repo -> then follow these steps. 'setting>actions>runner>new self hosted runner> choose os> then run command one by one' run these command one by one on command prompt that i access through aws instance. if if any things it ask it present in the github sittings where all the commands are present "

-# 7. Setup github secrets:
+# 7. Setup github secrets: -> "Go to github -> secrets and variables -> Actions -> New repositort secret -> paste the name and scret id that present to csv file that i download from aws. -> click Add secret button."

     AWS_ACCESS_KEY_ID=